kudobuilder/kudo/keps/0008-framework-testing.md

 ## Infrastructure Needed

-A CI system and cloud infrastructure for running the tests are required (see [0004-add-testing-infrastructure](https://github.com/kudobuilder/kudo/blob/master/keps/0004-add-testing-infrastructure.md)).
+A CI system and cloud infrastructure for running the test suite are required (see [0004-add-testing-infrastructure](https://github.com/kudobuilder/kudo/blob/master/keps/0004-add-testing-infrastructure.md)).